cpske/ISP/software-process/index.md

 > A *software process model* is a sequence of activities, objects, transformations,
 > and events [for] software evolution.

-Activities consist of a sequence of actions, which can be broken down into "task chains".
+An Activity consist of a sequence of actions, which can be broken down into "task chains".

+### What Do These Definitions Have in Common?

+A **software process** is a method of developing software.

+A *process model* describing a process consists of:

+- Activities (many things does to achieve some purpose)
+- Actions done as part of an Activity
+- Tasks specific work items does as part of an Action

+Activities, actions, and tasks all involve people and produce some tangible output, called "work products".

+Example

+- Activity: *Testing* (a big thing that involves several activities)
+- Action: *Construct and Run Unit Tests for Iteration 2 features*
+- Task: *Write Unit Tests for the BankAccount class*

 ## Do You Have a Software Process?

-describe your own software process (if you have one :-)
+Yes or No?

+If you have a process, describe it.
+- What activities make up your process?

-##
+## Reality

- and what are its components?
 * All devs have a software process, whether they realize it or not.
 * If you never thought about your process, then it is *implicit*.
-If it changes on each project, then its *ad hoc*.
-Both *implicit* and *ad hoc* processes tend to be inefficient and hard to predict the outcomes.
+* If your process changes on each project, then it's *ad hoc*.
+* Both *implicit* and *ad hoc* processes tend to be inefficient and hard to predict the outcomes.
+Do you see *why* they may be inefficient or hard to predict?

 ## The Value of a Defined Process